vanderbilt-redcap/external-module-framework-docs/guide.md

 **Setup**: A prebuilt project file is provided for this module.
 You will need to create a new project, select the "Upload a REDCap project XML file" option, and use the `RecordWrangling_project.xml` file located at the root of the module directory.

 This module introduces you to interactions with the `redcap_data` table.
-You will finish a plugin that will allow a user with admin rights to insert an arbitrary text value into a field across all records of a project.
+You will finish a page that will allow a user with admin rights to insert an arbitrary text value into a field across all records of a project.
 You should look in `Classes/REDCap.php` and `ExternalModules/AbstractExternalModule.php` in the root of your REDCap directory for `getData` and `saveData` functions.

 This module uses AJAX.
 Your updates should be made in `pages/ajaxpage.php`.
 You should still look through the other files to understand the module as a whole.

 You may have noticed the `setData` function in the official module documentation.
-At first glance, this function may appear suitable for this exercise, but plugins do not provide the context it requires.
+At first glance, this function may appear suitable for this exercise, but pages do not provide the context it requires.
 It is more suited to _hooks_.
 While `setData` takes only 3 arguments (`$record`, `$fieldName`, and `$values`), it actually requires an `event_id` - a numerical identifier for the event - to be detected for it to function properly; this is fine for a hook that is intended to run on a record page. `setData`'s lack of logging is also an issue.
 Any write events to the REDCap database short of logging itself should be logged.

 The solutions provided below use both built-in module methods and the REDCap class implementations of `getData` and `saveData`.